sebastian-mutz/fsml/doc.md

 ### Alpha

-I will consider the library to be in "alpha" once FSML covers all of the functionality outlined below.
+I will consider the library to be in "alpha" once FSML covers all of the originally planned functionality.

 ### Beta